1. Previous: Table of Contents

 • 3.14

 All of those examples will evaluate to some value.
-On the other hand, when you have a chunk of code that does not evaluate to a value, it’s called a statement.
+On the other hand, when we have a chunk of code that does not evaluate to a value, it’s called a statement.

-Here’s an easy rule of thumb to know if you’ve got an expression or a statement:
+Here’s an easy way to figure out if you’ve got an expression or a statement:

 Rule: If you can assign a chunk of code to a variable, it’s an expression.
 Otherwise, it’s a statement.

 Let’s apply this rule to the first expression from each of the three lists above (2 + 3, radius, and 2).
-The parts highlighted below are the expressions:
+In the next code listing, the highlighted parts are the expressions.

 val a = 2 + 3